jorgegv/rage1/doc/OPTIMIZATIONS.md

 The following sections explain the most interesting techniques mentioned there.

-## Use static local variables
+## Use static local variables if needed

 * Stack allocated vars (i.e.  local vars) are normally accessed by using a base pointer (e.g.  `ld a, (ix+7)` ).
 But in Z80 this load type is way slower than direct address loading (e.g.  `ld hl, 23000` + `ld a,(hl)`).

-* Use local variables in functions, but declare them with "static", which makes them use a fixed address, instead of being dynamically stack allocated.
+* You can use local variables in functions, but declare them with "static", which makes them use a fixed address, instead of being dynamically stack allocated.
 This makes the program slightly bigger in memory, but faster.
   Local scope in vars declared this way is not affected.